krystal/crumbs/README.md

 | -------------- | -------------------- |
 | cookie_consent | v1\|true\|true\|true |

-After acceptance, the `onSave` event is fired which will provide you with a list of the cookie types that have been accepted.
+After acceptance, the `save` event is fired which will provide you with a list of the cookie types that have been accepted.

 ```
-cookies.on('onSave', (preferences) => {
+cookies.on('save', (preferences) => {
   // Do something with the preferences
   // The 'preferences' here will look like this:
   // ['functional', 'analytics']